 Female cats are more likely to become overweight.

 Lack of exercise

-Your cat’s diet is perhaps the single-most important factor in helping her maintain an ideal weight.
+Your cat’s diet is perhaps the single most important factor in helping them maintain an ideal weight.
 Ask your vet for a food recommendation for weight loss, including what food and how much, and do your best to stick to it.

 This is key because once your cat has been overweight, they may be prone to weight gain.
 Your cat should have an ongoing weight management plan based on good nutrition, exercise, regular check-ups and weigh-ins.